dwyl/learn-tape/tap-advanced-testing.md

 }
 ```

-This should be enough code to make the test defined above in step 5.2 _pass_.
+This should be _enough_ code to make the test defined above in step 5.2 _pass_.
-Save your chances to the `calculateChange` function and re-run the tests:
+Save your changes to the `calculateChange` function and re-run the tests:

 ```sh
 node test/change-tap.test.js